Integrating Network and Attack Graphs for Service-Centric Impact Analysis: Conclusion

 \section{Conclusion}

-In this study, we have presented a novel methodology to model cyber attacks, analyse their paths through exploitable vulnerabilities, and evaluate the impact of cyber exploits on services in an enterprise or infrastructure network.
+In this study, we have presented a novel methodology to model cyberattacks, analyse their paths through exploitable vulnerabilities, and evaluate the impact of cyber exploits on services in an enterprise or infrastructure network.
 Our model takes into account interconnected dependencies across different network layers, from the physical layer to the application layer.
-Here, we have employed probabilistic approaches to analyse how cyber attacks propagate through attack graphs and their effects on user services and application layers in communication networks.
-Our graph-based modelling approach proved to be versatile, as it can be used to investigate cyber threats and attacks at various levels of detail.
-This methodology also allows the evaluation of different cyber attack scenarios and supports the evaluation of protection and mitigation measures.

-In addition, our method for modelling cyber threats and attacks enables the planning and implementation of tailored protective actions, taking into account the importance of services as experienced by users.
-The proposed methodology helps security specialists and system administrators make well-informed decisions regarding risk mitigation strategies.
+We have employed a probabilistic graph-based approach to analyse cyberattack propagation and its effect on user services in communication networks.
+As demonstrated through a realistic case study, our holistic approach, which jointly captures vulnerability exploitability probabilities, network reliability, and service-level impact within a unified framework, proved to be versatile, as it can be used to investigate cyberattacks at various levels of detail, and to evaluate different attack scenarios and mitigation measures.
+In addition, our method enables the planning and implementation of tailored protective actions and could help security specialists and system administrators make decisions regarding risk mitigation strategies.

+Future work will focus on refining the model by improving the estimation of realistic attack probabilities and impact values.
+Furthermore, our methodology would benefit from automated attack graph creation utilizing the output of network vulnerability scanners to reduce its dependency on manual work and make it a practical tool for cyber risk analysis in enterprise networks.